Meiji Jingu, Yoyogi Park and Ota Museum | Harajuku Tokyo (Part 1)

 As we walked along the pathway, we came across rows of barrels.
 On one side are rows of sake barrels wrapped in straw and parallel to them on the other side are rows of wine barrels.
 Quite a sight!

-Note that Meiji Jingu opens from sunrise to sunset, and hence the opening hours change every month.
+Note that Meiji Jingu opens from sunrise to sunset.
 It closes early during winter when the day is shorter.
 So make sure you schedule enough time to walk in and out and tour around the shrine before the sun sets.
 Check out special events happening at Meiji Jingu too!

 At Meiji Jingu